 Quality over quantity is often the rule, and the same can be said of messaging recruiters on LinkedIn.
-Avoid mass-emailing a bunch of recruiters the same copy-and-paste message, but instead, carefully choose the ones worth spending time on.
-Not only does increase the likelihood of scoring a position in your desired field, but it also builds connection potential for future work together.
+Avoid mass-emailing the same copy-and-paste message.
+Carefully choose the ones worth spending time on.
+Not only does increase the likelihood of scoring a position in your desired field, but it also builds a potential connection.

 4. Ensure Your Profile is Complete

-One of the biggest mistakes a candidate can make when messaging a recruiter is to overstuff the email with too much personal information and introductions.
-Try not to spend too much time focusing on typing this up for every single message you send, but put that information into your profile.
+One of the biggest mistakes a candidate can make when messaging a recruiter is to overstuff the email with too much personal information.
+Try not to spend too much time focusing on typing this up for every single message you send.
+You can put that information into your profile.
 Completing your profile on LinkedIn allows you to highlight different accolades, point out specific skills, and discuss other achievements employers might find interesting, without sounding too braggy.

 5. Stay in Touch

-Just because a recruiter might not have a position that fits your skill set at the time of your message, doesn’t mean you should just leave the conversation forever.
+Just because a recruiter might not have a position that fits your skillset at the time of your message, doesn’t mean you should leave the conversation forever.
 You’ve now developed a connection, and you should spend time fostering it.
-Don’t spend time focusing on your fears of being too pushy or facing another rejection, but try and learn new ways that you can connect with this person.
+Don’t spend time focusing on your fears of being too pushy or facing another rejection.
+Try and learn new ways that you can connect with this person.

 Mistakes to Avoid When Messaging a Recruiter on LinkedIn

 - Ignoring the Greeting: This is so important!
-Avoid being generic in your message with greetings like “To whom it may concern”, and instead opt for more direct and customized approaches.
-Use the recruiter’s name, and ensure it is spelled properly, at the beginning of your message to give it a personalized feel, showing them you’ve done some research.
+Avoid being generic in your message with greetings like “To whom it may concern”, instead opt for more direct and customized approaches.
+Use the recruiter’s name, and ensure it is spelt properly.
+Place it at beginning of your message to give it a personalized feel.
+This will show them you’ve done some research.

 - Not Proofreading: When messaging a recruiter about a potential job opportunity, one of the worst mistakes you can make is to appear unprofessional.
 Take the time to proofread your message before hitting that send button.

 - Not Selling Yourself in Your Profile: Avoid the temptation of selling yourself in the message.
 Instead, use that space to be direct, professional, and to the point.
-An interested employer will then visit your profile, which should be loaded with meaningful summary statements, personal accolades, and relevant experience.
+An interested employer will then visit your profile; this should be loaded with meaningful statements about yourself and your experience.
 Don’t forget to upload a professional profile picture to polish it off.